-135 2.2 TROPOMI CO, NO2, and fire plume data
+2.2 TROPOMI CO, NO2, and fire plume data

-The total column density of CO from TROPOMI was estimated from spectral radiance measurements from the shortwave to infrared spectral ranges around 2.3 $\mu$ m that are sensitive to CO absorption with a daily 5.5 × 7 km resolution (Landgraf et al., 2016; Borsdorff et al., 2018).
+The total column density of CO from TROPOMI was estimated from spectral radiance measurements from the shortwave to infrared spectral ranges around 2.3 μm that are sensitive to CO absorption with a daily $5.5 \text{ km} \times 7 \text{ km}$ resolution (Landgraf et al., 2016; Borsdorff et al., 2018).
 Previous studies have shown that TROPOMI was able to capture the variability of daily CO as a result of atmospheric transport of pollution (Borsdorff et al., 2018; Schneising et al., 2020).
-The NO2 tropospheric column
+The $NO_2$ tropospheric column density is detected from TROPOMI's 405-465 nm wavelength bands with a $5.5 \text{ km} \times 3.5 \text{ km}$ resolution.
+Although a negative bias exists of approximately 30 % in the lower tropospheric columns because of cloud pressure and the a priori NO2 profile used in air mass factor calculations (Lambert et al., 2018), it is still appropriate to use TROPOMI NO2 to quantify fire burning efficiency (Lama et al., 2019; Van der Velde et al., 2020).
+We chose an improved NO2 dataset from Van Geffen et al. (2022), which showed that, on average, the corrected NO2 tropospheric vertical column densities are 10% to 40 % larger than the raw data, especially over large, polluted regions.
+Different algorithms are used to estimate NO2 and CO in TROPOMI channels, which also provide quality assurance values (i.e., QA value) to help filter raw data under unclear sky conditions and/or other problematic retrievals.

-- density is detected from TROPOMI's 405 465 nm wavelength bands with a $5.5 \times 3.5$ km resolution.
-Although there exists a negative bias of approximately 30% in the lower tropospheric columns because of cloud pressure and the a priori NO2 profile used in air mass factor calculations (Lambert et al., 2018), it is still appropriate to use TROPOMI NO2 to quantify fire burning efficiency (Lama et al., 2019; Van der Velde et al., 2020).
-We chose an improved NO2 dataset from Van Geffen et al. (2022), which showed that, on average, the corrected NO2 tropospheric vertical column densities are 10 % to 40 % larger than the raw - 145 data, especially over large, polluted regions.
-Different algorithms are used to estimate NO2 and CO in TROPOMI instrument channels which also provide quality assurance values (i.e., qa\value) to help filter raw data under unclear sky conditions and/or other problematic retrievals.
-In our study, we collected CO retrievals with a qa\value larger than 0.5 and NO2 retrievals with a qa\value larger than 0.75.
-The CO total column density and NO2 tropospheric column density were then converted to units of moles per square meter (mol m-2) and millimoles per square meter (mmol m-2), respectively.
-The TROPOMI also provides - 150 aerosol layer height (ALH) data that are based on the $O_2$ absorption band at near-infrared wavelengths (Graaf et al., 2019).
-The ALH data were used to define the main vertical wind layer which was required for the emission estimation procedure described in Section 3.2, and we added plume height data from the Global Fire Assimilation System (GFAS) as alternative values to use when ALH data were unavailable.
-All data were then re-sampled to $0.05^{\circ} \times 0.05^{\circ}$ spatial resolution through an areal weighted interpolation using the Harp package from Python (Niemeijer, 2017).
+In our study, we collected CO retrievals with a QA value larger than 0.5 and NO2 retrievals with a QA value larger than 0.75.
+The CO total column density and NO2 tropospheric column density were then converted to units of moles per square meter (mol $m^{-2}$ ) and millimoles per square meter (mmol m-2), respectively.
+TROPOMI also provides aerosol layer height (ALH) data that are based on the O2 absorption band at near-infrared wavelengths (de Graaf et al., 2019).
+The ALH data were used to define the main vertical wind layer, which was required for the emission estimation procedure described in Sect.
+3.2, and we added plume height data from the Global Fire Assimilation System (GFAS) as alternative values to use when ALH data were unavailable.
+All data were then resampled to $0.05^{\circ} \times 0.05^{\circ}$ spatial resolution through an areal weighted interpolation using the Harp package from Python (Niemeijer, 2017).

-155 2.3 MODIS fire radiative power (FRP) and fire events
+2.3 MODIS fire radiative power (FRP) and fire events